-This software is not free and charges from 59.99 dollar.
+This software is not free and charges from 59.99 dollars.

 5. FoneLab iPhone Data Recovery

-FoneLab is designed by Aiseesoft Studio, one famous software developer dedicated to produce mobile, multimedia and PDF Tools.
-I’ve downloaded it to my Windows 10 computer, and used its data recovery function to retrieve my deleted texts.
+FoneLab is designed by Aiseesoft Studio, one famous software developer dedicated to producing mobile, multimedia and PDF Tools.
+I’ve downloaded it to my Windows 10 computer and used its data recovery function to retrieve my deleted texts.

 6. Other iPhone data recovery apps I’ve used.

-Besides the above apps, I’ve also tested other iPhone recovery apps, which have the similar features to those I listed above.
-And almost all these apps can recover a few informations and files on my iPhone device.
+Besides the above apps, I’ve also tested other iPhone recovery apps, which have similar features to those I listed above.
+And almost all these apps can recover a few pieces of information and files on my iPhone device.